OUTPATIENT US Clinical experience

 MD2B Connect Physician ID # 147

-Where will this rotation take place: This outpatient hands-on rotation will take place in Atlanta, Georgia (in suburbs 20 miles north of Atlanta).
-Please note that the preceptor has two offices that are approximately ten miles apart.
+Where will this rotation take place: This outpatient U.S. clinical experience will take place in Atlanta, Georgia (in suburbs 20 miles north of Atlanta).
+Please note that the preceptor has two offices that are approximately 18 miles apart.
 You will be responsible for arranging your own transportation to these locations.

 Hours: Monday to Wednesday 8 AM to 5 PM; Thursday 8 AM to Noon